-In fiscal 2012, the overall structure of our long-term incentives program to vice presidents and above continued to have three components (stock options, performance shares and restricted stock).
-However, the Committee adjusted the proportion of options, performance shares and restricted stock from 62.5%, 25% and 12.5% to 50%, 37.5% and 12.5%, respectively, going forward.
+In fiscal 2013, the overall structure of our long-term incentives program to vice presidents and above continued to have three components.
+We grant stock options, performance shares and restricted stock at approximately 50%, 37.5% and 12.5% of the total value, respectively.
 We determined this allocation of equity vehicles taking into account a review of market practice conducted by Towers Watson.
 We continue to grant a greater percentage of our long-term incentives as stock options and performance shares than market practice because we believe that a greater proportion of long-term incentives should reward future performance determined by an increase in shareowner value.
-We believe that this adjusted mix maintains our strong emphasis on shareowner value creation while increasing the percentage of pay tied to whether the Company outperforms alternative investment choices.
+We believe that this mix emphasizes shareowner value creation while maintaining the percentage of pay tied to whether the Company outperforms alternative investment choices.